Updated July 2021

 How to Treat Joint Pain

-Whether a hot or cold treatment can ease your joint pain depends on the source of the pain.
+Whether to use a hot or cold treatment to provide relief depends on the source of the pain.

 Heat increases blood flow to an affected area, which promotes healing and relaxes muscle spasms.
 Cold restricts blood flow, reducing swelling and inflammation.
 It also numbs pain around the affected area.